 SWOSU reserves the right to require a driver improvement course when deemed in the best interest of the University.

-Individuals using computer and network systems owned by SWOSU are subject to applicable local, state or federal laws and university policies.
+Individuals using computer and network systems owned by SWOSU are subject to applicable local, state, or federal laws and university policies.
 SWOSU cooperates with duly constituted law enforcement agencies in cases of violation of applicable law.
-SWOSU will provide proportional sanctions for policy violations, including, but not limited to, reprimand, temporary or permanent removal of computer/network privileges, dismissal from the University and legal action.
+SWOSU will provide proportional sanctions for policy violations, including, but not limited to, reprimand, dismissal from the University, and legal action.

 Information Technology Services (ITS), in coordination with the President and/or their designee, may override an individual password; thus, employees are afforded no expectation of privacy in their e-mail or any other information stored or accessed on SWOSU computers.